hyperledger/identus-mediator/docs/architecture/README.md

 ## Container Diagram

-The container diagram depicts the internal components and their relationships within the Atala PRISM Mediator.
+The container diagram depicts the internal containers/runnables and their relationships within the Atala PRISM Mediator.

 ![](diagrams/mediator-container.png)